younglee-yl/younglee-yl.github.io/_pages/home.md

   - /home.html
 ---

-I am currently a Postdoctoral Research Fellow at the School of Computing - National University of Singapore (NUS), working with Professors <a href="https://www.comp.nus.edu.sg/~leongty/" target="_blank">Leong Tze Yun</a> and <a href="https://www.comp.nus.edu.sg/~arnab/" target="_blank">Arnab Bhattacharyya</a>.
+I am currently an AI Scientist at the School of Computing - National University of Singapore (NUS), working with Professors <a href="https://www.comp.nus.edu.sg/~leongty/" target="_blank">Leong Tze Yun</a> and <a href="https://www.comp.nus.edu.sg/~arnab/" target="_blank">Arnab Bhattacharyya</a>.
 My research interests include causal inference, causal discovery, and point processes.

 I completed my PhD in computer science at the NUS on problems related to causal inference from observational data.
 I was advised by Professor <a href="https://www.comp.nus.edu.sg/~leongty/" target="_blank">Leong Tze Yun</a>.
 ## News